 Utah is a no-fault state, and every motor vehicle driver must carry auto insurance.
 Non-residents who use a vehicle in the state for part of the year must also have a minimum amount of auto insurance.

-If you get injured in a car accident, you will likely need to file a claim with your auto insurance policy.
-Utah’s state laws protect its citizens through mandatory minimum coverage limits and a no-fault system that pays claims based on comparative liability.
+If you get injured in a car accident in Utah, you will likely need to file a claim with your auto insurance policy.
+Utah’s state laws protect its citizens through mandatory minimum coverage limits and a no-fault system that pays claims up to a certain amount.

 Utah’s Minimum Auto Insurance Requirements: How Much Do I Need?

 The state requires at least $3,000 in personal injury protection (PIP) coverage for no-fault insurance.
-You must also have the following minimum amounts for your auto insurance.
-Your insurance policy shows these numbers as 25/65/15:
+You must also carry the following minimum amounts for your auto insurance policy:

 - $25,000 in bodily injury liability coverage per person

-- $65,000 for two people and more in bodily injury liability
+- $65,000 for two or more people in bodily injury liability

 - $15,000 for property damage liability

+Your insurance policy shows these numbers as 25/65/15.
 All passenger vehicles, including cars and trucks, must have auto insurance throughout the vehicle’s registration period if the vehicles’ owners and operators are Utah residents.
-Auto insurance is required if the vehicle’s owner and operator is a non-resident of the state who have operated a vehicle in Utah for 90 days in the past 365 days.
+In addition, auto insurance is required if the vehicle’s owner and operator is a non-resident of the state who has operated a vehicle in Utah for 90 days in the past 365 days.

 What to Know When You File a Claim With the Other Driver’s Insurance Company